-At Carthage College, we are committed to ensuring equal access to educational opportunities under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+At Carthage College, we are committed to ensuring equal access to educational opportunities under the Americans with Disabilities Act of 1990 and Sections 504 and 508 of the Rehabilitation Act of 1973.
 Learning Accessibility Services support over 300 students with physical, learning, psychological, sensory and other disabilities.
+Carthage College strives to make education attainable and accessible to all students.
+With the goal of providing accessibility for all students, the College strives to comply with both federal and state guidelines regarding accessible resources and services.

-Carthage students partner with our office and their instructors to create a plan for their access and inclusion on campus.
+Learning Accessibility Services (LAS) is an office on campus that works with any student who has a disclosed disability and their instructors to create a plan for appropriate accommodations and support resources.
 All services are free of charge.

-Learning Accessibility Services work with students to determine appropriate accommodations in the academic setting here at Carthage. if you would like to discuss accommodations, please contact us so we can set up a time to meet in person or talk on the phone about the accommodation process.
+If you would like to discuss accommodations, please contact us so we can set up a time to meet in person or talk on the phone about the accommodation process.
 Students with documented disabilities are entitled to accommodations that ensure equal access to Carthage learning experiences.
-Students are responsible for contacting Academic Support Services and providing current documentation.
+Students are responsible for contacting LAS and providing current documentation.
 Students who do not have current documentation or suspect they may have a learning disability may arrange for assessment services.

 Diane Schowalter, Director of Learning Accessibility Services, Hedberg Library, 262-551-5802, firstname.lastname@example.org.

 The American with Disabilities Act of 1990 upholds and extends the standards for compliance set forth in Section 504 of the Rehabilitation Act of 1973 to employment practices and communications, and policies, procedures and practices that impact the treatment of students with disabilities.
 It prohibits discrimination for qualified individuals on the basis of disability.

 Under federal law, a person with a disability is any person who:

 - has a record of such an impairment

 - is regarded as having such an impairment